Yes you can use your Spotlight hotkey for Raycast. In fact, this is what we recommend to keep your muscle memory. You can learn in the

 Open Raycast Preferences using

 ⌘ , or from the menu bar icon.
-In the Appearance tab, select the larger Text Size.
+In the General tab, select the larger preferred Text Size.

 You can use the Export Preferences and Data command to save the required Raycast data in a config file.
 Copy the file to your other Mac and select it from the Import Preferences and Data command.
 Just opening the config file from the Finder will also open the same command.

 If any of the extensions you use has some private data, Raycast will prompt for a password.
 You need to enter the password twice to confirm and then re-enter the same password while importing in another Mac.

 Yes you can, go to Advanced tab in preferences and select

 No, this happens automatically.
 It’s possible to manual check for new extension updates by using the command: